 “We are able to print handwritten computer calligraphy on your envelopes that look as good or better than real handwriting.”

-Some of this writing is really done well but it has a stiff look like type.
-The way to tell if something is hand written by a professional calligrapher or typed is by comparing individual letters.
+The way to tell if something is hand written by a professional calligrapher or typed by a computer is by comparing individual letters.
 For example in typing each letter “e” will look EXACTLY the same.
 If they are the same start comparing other letters the same way.
 Now you will learn for yourself whether you are paying for hand calligraphy or something much cheaper.

 Professional Calligraphers Bring Out the Meaning of the Text

 Part of the skill of a professional calligrapher is their ability to bring out the meaning of the text with the design of the calligraphy.
 When you have a short quote or poem, there is even more opportunity to look for the key concept of the text, and bring that forward.
 That can be done by changing the size, color, style, placement of the key word or phrase, the placement and size of the title.
 That is part of the art of calligraphy: great layout.